dldinternet/stackify/README.md

 Usage
 -----
 Stackify is made to integrate with simple\_deploy.
-After a stack is created with simple\_deploy, "stackify put ..." is then ran for the created stack and all resource information about the stack is then stored in the regions simpleDB 'stacks' domain.
-This is especially useful for launching a cloudformation stack for your VPC/Subnets, and then launching a stack inside of the VPC.
-Non AWS resource specific parameters should be stored using the alternate json method.
-Parameters from a json formatted file and/or simpleDB and then provided to the CAP simple\_deploy job for new stack creation.
+After a stack is created with simple\_deploy, "stackify put ..." is then ran for the created stack and all resource information about the stack and outputs defined, are then stored in the region's simpleDB 'stacks' domain.
+This is especially useful for launching a Cloudformation stack for your VPC, and then launching a stack inside of that VPC.
+Non-AWS resource specific parameters should be stored using the alternate json method.
+Parameters from a json formatted file and/or from simpleDB are then provided to the CAP simple\_deploy job for the creation of new stacks.

 Prerequisites
 -------------

-* Python version 2.6 or higher installed.
+* Python 2.x version 2.6 or higher installed.
 * Boto Version 2.8 or higher (will be installed automatically during the setup.py install)
 * AWS account access key and secret key or IAM Instance Role with SimpleDB read/write and Cloudformation read-only access on the machine running stackify